DarrenBaldwin07/clerk-rs/README.md

 ## Roadmap
  - [ ] Support other http clients along with the default reqwest client (like hyper)
  - [ ] Tokio and async-std async runtimes for hyper clients

+> Note: This SDK is completely maintained by the Rust community and is by no means affiliated with Clerk.dev.

 </br>